 All first floor.
 One double bedroom.
 Shower room with shower, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with single sofa bed.
+Open plan living area with kitchen, dining area and sitting area.
 Shared utility.

 - Electric central heating

-- Electric oven and hob, microwave, fridge/freezer, shared use of washing machine in utility, TV with Freeview, DVD
+- Electric oven and hob, microwave, fridge/freezer, shared use of washing machine in utility, TV with Freeview, DVD, WiFi

 - Fuel and power inc. in rent